krillavilla/SFND_3D_Object_Tracking/README.md

 # 3D Object Tracking

 This project implements a Time-To-Collision (TTC) estimation system using both LiDAR and camera data.
 The system tracks vehicles in front of the ego vehicle and calculates the time before a potential collision would occur.
+The enhanced version includes comprehensive analysis of different detector/descriptor combinations and addresses the limitations of the constant-velocity model.

 ## Project Overview